-Also, Ian Dowman reports on the Cambridge Conference which brings together senior managers from 33 countries to discuss future challenges; Richard Groom gives an insight into strategy at OS after attending the Joint OS/RICS CPD day; and Ian Dowman reports on the RICS BIM Conference with the theme of Past, Present and Future.
+Also, Ian Dowman reports on the Cambridge Conference which brings together senior managers from 33 countries to discuss future challenges; Richard Groom gives an insight into strategy and innovation at the OS after attending the Joint OS/RICS CPD Day; and Ian Dowman reports on the RICS BIM Conference with the theme of Past, Present and Future.

-Page 14-18: Lidar Reveals Lost Roman Road - Analysis of lidar and aerial photography by Simon Crutchley and Fiona Small, both of Historic England, has led to the rediscovery of a route long-speculated from Roman times.
+Page 14: Lidar Reveals Lost Roman Road - Analysis of Lidar and aerial photography by Simon Crutchley and Fiona Small, both of Historic England, has led to the rediscovery of a route long-speculated from Roman times.
 Read now.

 Page 23: Surveying Above and Below the Water Line - Phil Mills presents a case study of Derwent Reservoir looking at the accuracy of photogrammetry underwater and surrounding the reservoir and at the value of the imagery for assessing the condition of the embankment.
 Read now.